Oluwaseun-Oludemi/Data-Analysis-Project/README.md

 ### Data Sources

 ### Tools
-  - Power Query:
+  - Power Query: Power Query was used for data extraction, transformation and loading.
-  - Power BI
+  - Power BI: Power BI wa used to create calculate the KPIs and build the ineteractive dashboard.

 ### Data Cleaning/Preparation
   - Handle missing values
   - Standardize data types
   - Remove duplicates
   - Removing empty rows and columns
   - Trimming and cleaning each coumns

-### Data Modelling

 ### Explorative Data Analysis
 This project explored the sales data to answer the following questions: